-Signs of physical shock whilst in withdrawal from alcohol:
+Signs of physical shock after quitting alcohol:

 - Cold and sweaty skin